umairva7/sign-language-project/README.md

     Open your web browser and go to `http://127.0.0.1:5000/`.

 3. **Start Camera**:
-    Start the camera and perfrom sign language gesture and get the prediction.
+    Start the camera and perform a sign language gesture to get the prediction.

 ## Training the Model
-The CNN model was trained using a dataset of sign language gestures.
+The CNN model was trained using the [Sign Language MNIST dataset](https://www.kaggle.com/datasets/datamunge/sign-language-mnist).
 The training process involved:
 - **Data Preprocessing**: Normalizing images and augmenting the dataset.
 - **Model Architecture**: Building a CNN with multiple convolutional and dense layers.
 - **Training**: Using TensorFlow to train the model.

+You can retrain the model using the `train_model.py` script located in the `model/` directory.
 The training script and dataset preprocessing script can be found in the `model/` directory.

 ## Results
 The model achieves an accuracy of 98% on the test set.
 Below are some example results: